-As a vertical cultivation, manufacturing and retail sales operation, our primary target sales market must be the current and potential adult cannabis users.
-It is challenging to make an exact prediction of the number of future retail outlets.
+As a retail sales operation, our primary target sales market must be the current and potential adult cannabis users.
+It is challenging to make an exact prediction of the number of future retail outlets that will be created statewide.
 We can make sensible estimates, however.
-There are currently 19 medical marijuana outlets in the state, most of which will likely make a rapid transition to selling recreational marijuana or supplying marijuana to retail outlets.
-Based on the fact that there are some 200 marijuana dispensaries awaiting licensure through the Department of Public Health, and that some of these will likely opt to apply for recreational retail licenses, it is estimated that by the end of year one 100 recreational marijuana retail outlets will have received licenses, with a further 150 outlets opening by the conclusion of year three.
+There are currently 20 medical marijuana outlets in the state, most of which will likely make a rapid transition to selling recreational marijuana or supplying marijuana to retail outlets.
+Based on the fact that there are some 200 marijuana dispensaries awaiting licensure through the Cannabis Control Commission, and that some of these will likely opt to apply for recreational retail licenses, the current number of retail stores with full or provisional license is around 75, with a further 30 outlet opening by the conclusion of 2019.
 Naturally, these will be spread throughout the cities and towns of the state that have not chosen to prohibit cannabis or have not imposed a moratorium.